Preparing for tax day

 - Investment account statements if a distribution was received.
 If no distribution received, only for Traditional or Roth IRAs

-- Images of front and back of current driver’s license or state ID
+- Images of front and back of current driver’s license or state ID (passports unfortunately not accepted)

 - Prior year return (new clients only)